arborchat/arborchat/index.md

 Who do we need?

-- Developers: there's a mountain of code that we need to right before the new implementation can go live.
+- Developers: there's a mountain of code that we need to write before the new implementation can go live.
 If you want to get involved, we're happy to have you.
 Many design decisions have not yet been made, and there's a lot of opportunity to shape the direction of the project.

 Who will we need?